7 Life-Changing Facts About Osteogenesis Imperfecta

 Is Osteogenesis Imperfecta hereditary?

-Yes.
-Most OI cases follow autosomal dominant inheritance, meaning a single copy of the mutated gene from one parent increases disease risk by 50%.
-About 10-15% of cases result from new mutations with no family history.
+Usually, yes.
+Most cases follow an autosomal dominant pattern, where a single mutated gene copy from one parent brings a 50% risk to each child.
+About 10% to 15% of cases come from a new mutation with no family history at all.

 Can OI be cured?